WANGMuyang/orbslam-windows/README.md

 2>pangolin.lib(display.obj) : fatal error LNK1112: module machine type 'X86' conflicts with target machine type 'x64'
 Need to rebuild pangolin to x64

+25. Solve Pangolin problem
+- Use the previous built Pangolin  in C:/lib.
+Build .lib.
+Error occurred
+>C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V140\Microsoft.Cpp.Platform.targets(55,5): error MSB8020: The build tools for Visual Studio 2010 (Platform Toolset = 'v100') cannot be found.
+To build using the v100 build tools, please install Visual Studio 2010 build tools.
+Alternatively, you may upgrade to the current Visual Studio tools by selecting the Project menu or right-click the solution, and then selecting "Retarget solution".
+-Reuse Cmake.
+Rebuild in VS. Remember to set x64 release

-- Right click on the ORB_SLAM2 project (NOT ALL_BUILD) and click Build
+26 Right click on the ORB_SLAM2 project (NOT ALL_BUILD) and click Build
 - If you're lucky, that will take few minutes then successfully build!

-If you want to build any of the examples (such as mono_euroc), do the following:
+27. build any of the examples:

 - Right click on that project and go to Properties -> C/C++ -> Code Generation, and change Runtime Library to Multi-threaded (/MT).
 Then press apply
 - Right click on it and press build

-Then you will find them, say if you do mono_, in (orbslam-windows\Examples\Monocular\Release)
+28. Unresolved external symbol in Pangolin.lib.
+All seems  to be related to glew -Replace linker -> input glew32.lib  to glew32s.lib.  dynamic to static

+29. Use http://blog.sina.com.cn/s/blog_6c92090d0101br8e.html to maximize Visual Studio Compiling speed